 Bridge: A simple bridge exercise is also used in physical therapy for a hip labral tear.
 Lie on your back with your knees at a 90-degree angle to the floor, then lift up your butt as you squeeze your stomach muscles.

 Dead Bug: Lie on your back with your arms and feet in the air, legs bent at a 90-degree angle.
 Slowly lower and extend your right leg while simultaneously lowering your left arm.
 Hold for a second and then return to the starting position, repeating on the opposite side.

 For additional guidance with torn labrum hip exercises, you can schedule an appointment with our expert physical therapy team.

 Find Expert Physical Therapy for Hip Labral Tear

-The experts at IMPACT Physical Therapy are well-versed in the solutions to the many problems caused by hip labral tears and more.
+The experts at IMPACT Physical Therapy are well-versed in the solutions to the many problems caused by hip labral tears, as well as the torn hip labrum exercises that can help you recover.
 Upon your first visit, we’ll ask you a number of detailed questions to get to know how we can help treat pain and improve mobility.
+From there, we’ll develop a custom hip labral tear treatment plan just for you.
 Schedule an appointment today to find out more!